heiner/dylaniki/Saved_(Album).md

 evangelization.
-It may be a far cry from <em>Slow Train Coming</em> in the areas of polish and commercial appeal, but it has an energy, a punch, and a new approach to communication and message that is quite unique in Dylan’s production, and, as such, quite refreshing.
+It may be a far cry from <em>Slow Train Coming</em> in the areas of polish and commercial appeal, but it has an energy, a punch, and a new approach to communication and message that is quite unique in Dylan's production, and, as such, quite refreshing.

 It should be said, however, that this more positive verdict is only partly true if one refers to the published album. <em>Saved</em> is